TautvydasJav/reservationApp/README.md

   Screen for only users with role 'SPECIALIST', user can see all customers booked to him.

 7) http://localhost:8080/specialist/delete
-  Deletion of any of Specialists customers
+  Deletion of any customers assigned to Specialist.

 8) http://localhost:8080/specialist/visit-status
   Then visit time comes specialist can change visit status to 'In Visit' or mark the end.
-  Until time for next visit comes user cannot start new visit with customer.
+  Specialist can not start visit earlier.
+  Visit ends only then specialist marks the end.

 9) http://localhost:8080/department
   Screen for only users with role 'DEPARTMENT', shows status of all specialist and next 5 nearest customers in queue.